-2. What is the deadline to file my protest?

-The deadline to file is May 31st in most cases.
+The deadline to file for 2018 is May 15th.
 There are some narrow exceptions that we can discuss with you if you contact us.

 3. Do I need to come to my hearing or do anything else?

-## Current version